 4.The world government did it.
 Working together the super-elites of the world, the WEF and the WHO have long planned a ‘great reset’, a controlled demolition of the world economy in order to rebuild a ghastly self-regulating anti-social death-machine.
 Some add depopulation to their dastardly plan; cull the overburdened Earth of a few bill, then hook up the rest of us to the matrix and chill with Zuckerberg, Bezos and a few supermodels on Branson’s island.

 Personally speaking, I can’t see how depopulation could possibly be a viable plan, even for those monsters — how on earth would you guarantee that the right people survived?
-In fact I find it very hard to believe that a massive centralised plan was behind lockdown — I mean all these thousands and thousands of people at the apex of state-pyramids were all organised and coordinated, from the top down, annihilate society — and without spilling nary a drop of information?
+In fact I find it very hard to believe that a massive centralised plan was behind lockdown — I mean all these thousands and thousands of people at the apex of state-pyramids were all organised and coordinated, from the top down, to annihilate society — and without spilling nary a drop of information?
 It’s just silly.
 But.
-There are, unquestionably, powerful people in charge of the world, more powerful than governments, and they do, unquestionably make decisions in their own interests and very much not in ours, and those secrets do happen in private, in secret, so it stands to reason that they have at least a collective plan, and it is quite possible that that plan has influenced the heads of various governments, who are just as compliant as regular citizens.
+There are, unquestionably, powerful people in charge of the world, more powerful than governments, and they do, unquestionably make decisions in their own interests and very much not in ours, and those secrets do happen in private, in secret, so it stands to reason that they have some kind of plan, and it is quite possible that that plan has at least influenced the heads of various governments, who are just as compliant as regular citizens.
 There was, for example, no conspiracy to empty the shops of toilet paper, everyone just did it, because they are scared, compliant and fear shit.

 But still, we’re left in the dark.
 Nobody actually knows — something that the subservient left, who are ‘waiting until the facts are in’ before making a judgement, are keen to point out.
 It’s all Twitter smoke and Facebook mirrors.
 There certainly is chilling evidence, but, given the extraordinary secrecy that even small corporations, let alone massively powerful elite organisations, are ruled by, anything uncovered that exposes their dastardly plans is prima facie suspicious.
 It could turn out that nothing like the worst fears of lockdown sceptics come to pass.
 I certainly wouldn’t bet on it, but it’s not certain.